s3p02/digits_docker_jupyter/README.md

 </kbd>

+Thw whole notion of using the curl command is to use the NVIDIA DIGITS [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) [API](https://en.wikipedia.org/wiki/Application_programming_interface) (Application Programming Interface).
+We shall use this API for self-contained, stateless queries in order to create datasets and models, retrieve job information and perform inference on a trained model.
+This interface is easily scriptable, using python as well.

+In this tutorial as we walk-through we will see how the API may be used to create an image classification model.
+As we initialized the docker container, we specified the port 5000 so we will be assuming DIGITS is running on localhost:5000

 # Step 4 : Login to DIGITS

 In order to create a dataset, you will first need to log in.
 The following command will log us in as user, you may enter your name.